penk/penkesu/README.md

 About the keyboard:

 - The keyboard is called `Koda`, which is originally designed by [larrbo](https://github.com/larrbo/odd-rocket/) and released under Creative Commons BY-NC-SA 4.0 License.
 I've tweaked the layout so that it better fits my needs and looks closer to the `Planck`.
 More on this below.
-- If one wishes to use other 40% keyboard for the build, it can be done by editing the STEP file and adjusting the compartment size in the chassis
+- If one wishes to use a different 40% keyboard for the build, it can be done by editing the STEP file and adjusting the compartment size in the chassis.
 - A thin metal sheet was [glued to the base](https://twitter.com/penk/status/1489810591628034048) as the counterweight, your mileage may vary depending on how you like the weight distribution

 For the keycaps:

-- The legends on keycaps were [printed with a laser engraver](https://twitter.com/penk/status/1477140916565843968), which I used [black dip powder for nails](https://twitter.com/penk/status/1475763655212138499) as pigment
+- The legends on keycaps were [printed with a laser engraver](https://twitter.com/penk/status/1477140916565843968), which I used [black dip powder for nails](https://twitter.com/penk/status/1475763655212138499) as pigment.
 - More information about this method can be found with keywords [laser dye-sub keycaps](https://www.youtube.com/watch?v=qqAspFVRZNk)
-- There are custom printing services for keycaps e.g. [yushakobo.jp](https://shop.yushakobo.jp/collections/services/products/keycap-laser-marking) if one does not have access to a laser engraver
+- There are custom printing services for keycaps e.g. [yushakobo.jp](https://shop.yushakobo.jp/collections/services/products/keycap-laser-marking) if one does not have access to a laser engraver.

 Keyboard Layout:

 ![image](https://user-images.githubusercontent.com/7128666/164281995-82e681d6-b87d-482a-a093-9e1c4c32f1e5.png)

-The lower key activates a layer that primarily has number keys from ` to 1 - 0 across the top row.
+The lower key activates a layer that primarily has number keys from ` to 1 - 0 across the top row (excluding the top right key, which is the backspace key in all layers).
-The raise key activates a layer that has the shifted version of all of the lower keys.
-As well function keys using the a,s,d,f,g,h and z,x,c,v,b,n keys.
-F1-F6 and F7-F12.
+The raise key activates a layer that has the shifted version of all of the numeral keys from the lower layer.
+As well as function keys using the a,s,d,f,g,h and z,x,c,v,b,n keys for F1-F6 and F7-F12 accordingly.
 The func key activates a mouse layer.
 The mouse layer uses a constant speed to provide a linear feel when moving the cursor.
 Your w,a,s,d keys are you cursor movement keys.
 Your left, right, and middle mouse buttons are j,k, and l respectively.
 Your scroll wheel uses the t,f,g,h keys.
 Finally mouse cursor speed can be toggled between 0, 1, and 2, with 0 being the slowest and most precise, and 2 being the fasted and most inaccurate.
 You access speed 0 using the v key.
 Speed 1 using the b key.
 And the fastest speed (2) using the n key.

 ## The Assembly